Barbara Jung, Silke Lambeck

 Ein Jahr mit den Schwalben

 Bright chirping, an elegant flight manoeuvre - indeed: the swallows have returned from their winter quarters.
 We are present as the pair of swallows builds a new nest in the cowshed, as the female lays the eggs and a little later the young hatch, we watch them grow up and make their first attempts to fly.
 Finally, it is time to say goodbye to the old farm.
 A long journey begins - across desert and savannah to South Africa.
 But it's not goodbye forever: one day, they head back north and a new swallow year begins.
+A non-fiction picture book in the best tradition that familiarises children with the lives of these lovely migratory birds.

 Rights sold to Denmark, France, Belgium, The Netherlands, Russia, China, Spain, Japan and Korea